Samulus/toycaster/notes/kanban.md

 # ⚡  Optimizations

 # ✏️  Refactor
-* Unify common image related code between minimapRender, playerIcon, wallRender
+* Unify common image related code between playerIcon, wallRender

 # 🐞 Bugs
 * Map and playerIcon do not render correctly on Windows